cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 After the task is created, the synchronization status is displayed on the task page.

-If you specify a dataset repository, when you create a task, you will see a message about the need to grant access with the ssh key.
+If you specify a dataset repository, when you create a task, you will see a message about the necessity to grant access with the ssh key.
 This is the key you need to [add to your github account](https://github.com/settings/keys).
-For other git systems, you can learn about adding an ssh key in their documentation.
+For other git systems, you can learn how to add an ssh key in corresponding documentation.

 ### Use LFS

-If the annotation file is large, you can create a repository with [LFS](https://git-lfs.github.com/) support.
+If the annotation file is too large, you can create a repository with [LFS](https://git-lfs.github.com/) support.

 ### Issue tracker

-Specify full issue tracker's URL if it's necessary.
+Specify full issue tracker's URL if necessary.

 ### Source storage